ericrogler/Green-Book/Chapters/Z016_Passporting_Information_Transfer.md

 ## **Long Answer**

-I’ll split this up into two sections: teacher-to-teacher and teacher-to-sub.
+I’ll split this up into two sections: teacher-to-teacher and teacher-to-substitute.

 ### **Teacher-to-Teacher**